Daylight saving is not observed in Queensland, the Northern Territory or Western Australia

 Over to You

-Have you got any smoke alarm tips you’d like to share?
+Do you have any smoke alarm tips you’d like to share?
 Or a question about installing and maintaining smoke alarms in your home?
 Post your comments below!

 Download The Change Your Clocks Check Your Smoke Alarm Smoke Alarm Checklist